 The house was donated to Historic Wilmington Foundation with the condition that we relocate it.
-It is now in the hands of its new owners, Jennifer Concklin and Matt Walker, who will be transforming the turn-of-the-century house into a restaurant.
+Jennifer Concklin and Matt Walker, the building’s new owners, are hard at work transforming the turn-of-the-century house into a restaurant.
 Truly a community effort, this move is preservation at work!
 A property slated for demolition now occupies a once vacant lot, contributing to the reactivation of a blossoming neighborhood corridor.
 Win-win!

 - December 21, 2018 Port City Daily: In Pictures: Downtown historic home, and future southern seafood restaurant, wheeled up North Fourth Street